Gerd Müller (politician)

-Gerhard "Gerd" Müller (born 25 August 1955) is a German politician of the Christian Social Union in Bavaria who has served as Director General of the United Nations Industrial Development Organization since 2021.
+Gerhard "Gerd" Müller (born 25 August 1955) is a German politician of the Christian Social Union in Bavaria, who is currently serving as Director General of the United Nations Industrial Development Organization since 2021.

 He was German Federal Minister of Economic Cooperation and Development from 2013 to 2021.

 From 1994 until 2021, Müller represented Oberallgäu in the Bundestag.

 Political career

 Müller was chairman of the Junge Union's Bavarian section from 1987 until 1991.
 In this position, his calls in favour of capital punishment for drug dealers caused significant controversy.

 Between 1989 and 1994, Müller was a Member of the European Parliament, where he served on the Committee on Transport and Tourism and on the Joint Assembly of the Agreement between the African, Caribbean and Pacific States and the European Economic Community (ACP-EEC).

 From 1994 until 2021, Müller was a member of the German Parliament (Bundestag) for Oberallgäu.
 He served on the committees for foreign and defense policy and was the spokesman on Europe, foreign, and development policy for the CSU group.